 It continuously brews coffee by cycling the water and coffee mix until it is ready and fully brewed.

 The method is as simple as the moka pot brewer above where you start by filling the chamber with water, add your ground coffee to the mesh filter basket and then place your percolator in contact with heat or switch it on if it is an electric percolator.

 The main difference between a coffee percolator and a moka pot is that a percolator does not collect the brewed coffee in a separate chamber, it continues to brew the coffee.
 This is why you need to watch your brew to ensure that it does not overbrew your coffee.

 Usually 5 to 8 minutes is long enough to brew a good strong coffee.
 The amount of time will vary depending on which device is used, coffee grounds and grind size.

 The advantages of a coffee percolator are:

 - Choose How Strong Your Coffee Is: You can get your coffee to be as strong as you want.
-When it hit the desired strength just stop brewing.
+When it hits the desired strength, just stop brewing.

 - An Easy Brewing Method: Really, no brewing skills are needed.
 Just watch out for over brewing.

 - Great For Making Batches Of Coffee: Got a lot of guests?
 A percolator will sort that problem out for you.